 - the health care environment generally;

 - the duties and expectations of a director;

-- o the board's governance role;
+- the board's governance role;

 - Board's governance structure and processes;

-- o Board-adopted governance policies; and
+- Board-adopted governance policies; and

-- o hospital policies applicable to board members.
+- hospital policies applicable to board members.

-- ii) A director will participate in a board orientation session, orientation to committees, board retreats and board education sessions.
+- A director will participate in a board orientation session, orientation to committees, board retreats, board education sessions and surveys used to inform the way the board does its work.
 A director should attend additional appropriate educational conferences in accordance with board approved policies.

 - 4. Board Policies and Corporation Policies